chufengxiao/Game-of-Life/README.md

 # Game-of-Life
-This is the code for the Part 1 of PhD Qualifying Exam.
+This project includes the codes for the Part 1 of PhD Qualifying Exam.

+You can directly access the web page through this link: [Game of Life](https://chufengxiao.github.io/Game-of-Life/).